open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-prerequisites.md

   - This will install **Git Bash**, which you can find in your Windows Start menu.
   - **From now on, use Git Bash to run commands whenever appropriate.**

-For detailed instructions or alternative installation method, please go to [**Git - Downloads**](https://git-scm.com/downloads) and select your operating system.
+For detailed instructions or alternative installation methods, please go to [**Git - Downloads**](https://git-scm.com/downloads) and select your operating system.

 <!-- **NOTE: For Windows Users**, if you were able to install WSL, run commands in the Debian app from your Windows Start menu whenever possible.
 If WSL is not available to your Windows version, use Git Bash to run commands whenever appropriate. -->